muratk5n/thirdwave/en/README.md

 ---

-Talking code, or talk-friendly descr is always better then verbal descriptions, "if it goes up, this goes down, if down, other up" ???
+Talking code, or code-friendly descr is always better then verbal descriptions, "if it goes up, this goes down, if down, other up" ???
 WTF?